cerberus-zone/cerberus_website/docs/running-a-validator.md

 ## Genesis Validators ONLY

 ::: warning Note
-If you are not running a Genesis Validator you can disregard the steps outlined below.
+If you are not running a Genesis Validator, you can disregard the below steps.
 :::

 ### Genesis Validators additional steps